12 Greek Gods Archetypes for Effective Staffing

 Primary duties: Financial stewardship and management.

-This is not the case if you examine Hera’s Roman counterpart, though.
-Historically, Juno played a far heavier role in Roman worship, with the Queen of the Gods for the Romans enjoying many additional epithets.
-Among these was Juno Moneta, the protectress of money.
+That is not the case, though, if you examine Hera’s Roman counterpart, Juno.
+Historically, Juno played a far heavier role in Roman worship, with the Queen of the Gods for the Romans enjoying many additional epithets, one of which was Juno Moneta, the protectress of money.
 For entrepreneurs, the Hera/Juno in the company should thus be the person in charge of financial supervision and stewardship.
 He or she sounds the alarm bell when funds are shrinking, or worse, vanishing mysteriously.
-The sheer importance of this task, particularly for new setups, means the boss must always work harmoniously with his Hera, not too an actual husband and wife duo, if I could put it that way.
+The sheer importance of this task, particularly for new setups, means the boss must always work harmoniously with his Hera, not too unlike an actual husband and wife duo.
 Conversely, a rebellious Chief Financial Officer could also easily flip a company onto its belly.
-This sort of power is similar to that enjoyed by a lot of family matriarchs, thus the importance of always selecting the right “Hera.”
+It is therefore paramount to always select the right “Hera” during the staffing process, and to constantly keep her happy.

 The First Roman Coins